 A good example of this kind of user generated content can be seen on Wufoo, which we like to use for creating on-line forms and surveys.
 When I click on Help, I get several options:

 I’ve spent plenty of time using the Documentation repository.
 But once you start using more advanced functions in Wufoo, the documentation only takes you so far.
 So, the really useful stuff is provided by other users.
 When I click on “The Forums”, I am greeted by a friendly, easy-to-search repository of user-generated content:

 3. Focus on task structuring

-According to Gloria Gery, author of one of the first books on EPSS systems (Electronic Performance Support Systems: How and why to remake the workplace through the strategic application of technology), “task structuring” is the most important difficult and important aspect of implementing performance support systems.
+According to Gloria Gery, author of one of the first books on EPSS systems, “task structuring” is the most important difficult and important aspect of implementing performance support systems.
 In a recent interview, Gery stated: